thestippe/thestippe.github.io/_drafts/statistics/2024-05-25-bayes_intro.md

 group, and it soon became popular among scientists to perform numerical simulations.
 Up to few years ago, this was however only possible for people with a strong background in numerical techniques, as it was necessary to implement from scratch the sampler.
-Nowadays things are changed, and Probabilistic Programming Languages such as PyMC, STAN or JAGS allows anyone to implement and fit any kind of model with a minimal effort.
+Nowadays things have changed, and Probabilistic Programming Languages such as PyMC, STAN or JAGS allows anyone to implement and fit any kind of model with a minimal effort.